 Why I use ‘gula melaka’ in my Gingerbread Cookies’

 Simply because I can find more uses for gula melaka and I am more likely to find a block of gula melaka sitting in the inner depths of my pantry than treacle, molasses or golden syrup.
 More significantly, gula melaka, gives the Gingerbread Cookies a more intense ‘sugar flavour’.
-After making gingerbread cookies, I have no more use for treacle, molasses or golden syrup.
+Besides, making gingerbread cookies, I have no other use for treacle, molasses or golden syrup.

 How to use it and where to buy?